craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

+1. Refactoring `flowNodesGrouping.ts, makeGroupsForFlow(...)` and `flowGroupInfer.ts, resolveGroupForFlow(...)` so that `resolveGroupForFlow` does not use `FlowNode` types or other-that-the-maximal node of a `GroupForFlow`.
+This is done by defined a new type `FlowGroupLabel` defining the relations between groups.
+By clarifying those relationsships, it will be easier to add loop structure.
+All tests under `.../_cax` passing.

 1. There is bug at the top branchinglevel for expressions like `((a&&b)||(c&&d))`, but not `(a&&b||c&&d)`.
 Fixed:  Change in flowNodesGrouping to make grouping more expansive.
 All tests passing.